Kayhan Kalhor: Early life and education

-Kayhan Kalhor was born in Tehran to a Kurdish family.
+Kayhan Kalhor was born in Kermanshah to a Kurdish family.
 He began studying music at the age of seven.
 By the age of thirteen, he was playing in the National Orchestra of Radio and Television of Iran.
-Continuing his music studies under various teachers, he studied in the Iranian radif tradition and also travelled to study in the northern part of Khorasan province, where music traditions have Kurdish and Turkic influences as well as Persian.
-At a musical conservatory in Tehran, Kalhor worked under the directorship of Mohammad-Reza Lotfi who is from the north-east of Iran.
+Continuing his music studies under the supervision of various teachers, he studied in the Iranian radif tradition and also travelled to study in the northern part of Khorasan province, where music traditions have Kurdish and Turkish influences as well as Persian.
+At a musical conservatory in Tehran, Kalhor worked under the directorship of Mohammad-Reza Lotfi who is from the northeast of Iran.
 Kalhor also travelled in the northwestern provinces of Iran.
 At age 17, he left Iran and moved to Italy to study music in Rome.
 He migrated to Italy by land, walking through Turkey, Romania, and Yugoslavia, picking up menial farm work along the way to support himself.
 After studying music in Rome, he moved to Canada, where he graduated from the music program at Carleton University in Ottawa.

 Four years after Kalhor left Iran, his parents and brother were killed in an Iraqi missile attack during the Iran-Iraq War.